divnix/digga/doc/mkFlakeOptions.md

 *_Type_*:
-list of valid Nixpkgs overlay or path convertible to its or path convertible to it
+list of valid Nixpkgs overlay or path convertible to its or anything convertible to it

 *_Default_*